sinamajidian/FastOMA-academy/Academy_OMABrowser/FastOMA-academy.md

 Recall that Orthologous Groups are groups of strict orthologs, with at most 1 representative per species.
 Hierarchical Orthologous Groups are groups of orthologs and paralogs, defined at each taxonomic level.

 ///T
-The output of  FastOMA includes two folders (hogmap and OrthologousGroupsFasta) and three files (OrthologousGroupsFasta.tsv, rootHOGs.tsv and output_hog.orthoxml).
+The output of  FastOMA includes three folders (hogmap, OrthologousGroupsFasta, RootHOGsFasta) and seven files (FastOMA_HOGs.orthoxml, orthologs.tsv.gz,  OrthologousGroups.tsv   phylostratigraphy.html,  report.ipynb,  RootHOGs.tsv, report.html,  species_tree_checked.nwk).

 The hogmap folder includes the output of OMAmer (Described in [OMAmer Module](https://omabrowser.org/oma/academy/module/OMAmer_2023)); each file corresponds to an input proteome.
 The folder OrthologousGroupsFasta includes FASTA files, and all proteins inside each FASTA file are orthologous to each other.
 These could be used as gene markers for species tree inference (Module 3).